SELMA-project/youtube-audio-data/README.md

 ### workflow -> TODO
 * automate the "cycle":

-  0. some know youtube-channels as initial "seed"
+0. start with some known youtube-channels as initial "seed"
 1. scraping channels -> meta-data;
 2. searching youtube with titles from step 0 -> channels
 3. goto step 1

 #### more detailed
 1. [scraping channels](download_metadata_from_youtube_channels.py)